philburk/hmsl/README.md

 1. Click "Draw" option.
 1. Draw on the graph to extend the melody.
 1. Close the graphics window to stop the editor.
+1. Enter:   score{
+1. That prepares the score entry system.
+1. To play 4 notes enter:   playnow  c4  a  g  e
+1. To play notes using a Forth DO LOOP enter:   playnow 4 0 do  1/4 c4  1/8 a g  1/4 e loop
 1. Read more tutorials and docs at <http://www.softsynth.com/hmsl/>

 ## Credits